 Visit the Users Forum to ask questions, show personal projects using the Xth Sense, and learn what is being done with the instrument.
 Our community forum is kindly hosted by Create Digital Music.

-PLEASE NOTE: While new kits are being designed to be purchased worldwide from common resellers, the current version of the kit can be pre-ordered.
-Please write here if you wish to be added to the waiting list.
+PLEASE NOTE: While new kits are being designed to be purchased worldwide from common resellers, the current version of the kit is not available for the time being.
+Please write here if you wish to be added to the waiting list for the new Xth Sense version.
 Be aware that unfortunately, due to the amount of request, reply to your email could take some time.

 “Everything we do is music.”